-- i.
-Location and general character of all proposed private and public facilities. - j.
-Estimate of daily vehicular trips generated by the proposed site. - k.
-Typical roadway pavement and design section for all proposed public streets. - I. General proposal for connections to public water and sewage facilities. - m.
-Estimate of anticipated sewage flows in gallons per day. - n.
-General proposal for the method of stormwater management and storm drainage. - o.
-Proposed open spaces and recreation areas, and provisions for the perpetual maintenance thereof. - p.
-Approximate limits of the 100-year floodplain. - q.
-General limits of proposed clearing and grading and existing vegetation. - r.
-Location of all existing and proposed easements. - s.
-Plan for the phasing of development, if any. - t.
-General location of screening and buffer areas. - (3) A final site plan shall be prepared and certified by an engineer and/or surveyor and shall include the following minimum information: - a.
+Erosion and Sediment Control Checklist per the Virginia Erosion and Sediment Control Handbook included in plans. - z.
+Documentation and analysis for adequate outfall. - aa.
+Final Landscape Plan. - bb.
+Final Lighting/Photometric Plan. - cc.
+Comprehensive Sign Plan, if applicable. - dd.
+Unit Price List for Bonds and Escrows completed using current Prince William County Unit Price List. - ee.
+Any approved waivers, variances or proffers included in plan set. - ff.
+Plan for the phasing of development, if any. - gg.
+Names of streets.
+Prior to being placed on any agendas, each proposed building shall be annotated with premise address assigned by the County Mapping Office. - hh.
+Plat, draft deed(s) and draft stormwater management agreement shall be submitted with first submittal. - ii.
+Revisions shall have a completed revision block on each sheet identifying the revisions.
+In addition, a revision to an approved plan shall include a detailed narrative outlining the proposed revisions and all revisions shall be circled in red. - a.
 Name and address of development. - b.
 Boundary of entire tract by courses and distances. - c.
 Area (acres or square feet) and present zoning district of the tract. - d.
 Name and address of the owner, and of the applicant. - e.
 Owner, present use and present zoning of all contiguous or abutting property. - f.
 Date of preparation, scale, north point, and number of sheets; scale shall be one inch equals 20 feet or larger, not to exceed one inch equals 100 feet.
 When more than two sheets are necessary to cover the entire project, a single sheet of a general nature shall be provided which shows the individual sheets of an application in proper relationship to one another. - g.
 Courses and distances of center lines and right-of-way widths of all streets or roads adjoining or abutting the tract. - h.
-All building restriction lines, highway setback lines, easements, reservations and rights-of-way. - i.
+All building restriction lines, highway setback lines, easements, reservations and rights-of- - i.
 Existing topography with a maximum of two-foot contour intervals, referenced to NGVD. - j.
 Name, address, signature, seal and registration number of the professional preparing the plan. - k.
 The proposed location, dimension, size and height of the following: - 1.
 Sidewalks, streets, alleys and easements. - 2.
 Buildings and structures, including signs. - 3.
-Driveways, entrances, exits, parking areas and loading spaces. - 4.
-Sanitary sewer systems. - 5.
+Driveways, entrances, exits, parking areas and loading spaces.

+- 4. Sanitary sewer systems. - 5.
 Water mains and fire hydrants. - 6.
-Gas lines. - Recreation areas.

-- 8. Storm drainage systems to include natural and artificial watercourses. - 9.
+Gas lines. - 7.
+Recreation areas. - 8.
+Storm drainage systems to include natural and artificial watercourses. - 9.
 Limits of floodplains. - I. For any building or structure which is proposed, the plan shall also indicate: - 1.
 Distance between buildings. - 2.
 Number of stories. - 3.
 Gross floor area in square feet of each floor. - 4.
 Structures above the building height limit and yard encroachments. - 5.
 Proposed driveways, entrances, exits, parking areas, including the number of parking spaces and number of loading spaces and their dimensions. - 6.
 Slopes, terraces, retaining walls, fencing and screening. - 7.
 Recreation areas and open green space. - 8.
-Plans for collecting, detaining and depositing stormwater in accordance with good engineering practice. - Proposed finished grading, with a maximum of two-foot contour intervals. - m.
+Plans for collecting, detaining and depositing stormwater in accordance with good engineering practice. - 9.
+Proposed finished grading, with a maximum of two-foot contour intervals. - m.
 General limits of proposed clearing and grading and existing vegetation. - n.
 Location of all existing and proposed public and utility easements. - o.
-Names of streets and street numbers. - p.
-Comprehensive sign plan. - (4) The Administrator may request additional information, which is deemed necessary and appropriate to demonstrate compliance with this article or other conditions imposed by this chapter.
+Names of streets and street numbers. - (4) The Administrator may request additional information, which is deemed necessary and appropriate to demonstrate compliance with this article or other conditions imposed by this chapter.